eclipse-edc/Connector/CONTRIBUTING.md

 ## Project and Milestone Planning

-Milestones are planned for about 6 to 8 weeks.
-Future milestones describe an outlook on features to be considered.
-The transparent process on GitHub enables participation.
-To decide what features and issues will be targeted, user requirements and sponsors are considered.
-Thus, everyone is able to influence the addressed developments and its priorities!
+We use milestones to set a common focus for a period of 6 to 8 weeks.
+The group of committers chooses issues based on customer needs and contributions we expect.

 ### Projects